pereznetworks/WeatherX/README.md

   - a lot has changed in the last 2 years

-- The original project code and documentation, will be moved to a private repo.
+- The original main branch code and documentation, will be moved to a private repo.

 ### Project Summary